Build a custom Google One Tap authentication flow

 Enable Google as a social connection

-To use Google One Tap with Clerk, you must enable Google as a social connection in the Clerk Dashboard and make sure to use custom credentials.
+To use Google One Tap with Clerk, follow the steps in the dedicated guide to configure Google as a social connection in the Clerk Dashboard using custom credentials.

 Create the Google One Tap authentication flow